-The way we work is changing.
 Organisations are starting to reassess their networking and security requirements and looking at their options.
-The accelerated use of cloudbased apps and tools as well as the upward trajectory of digital transformation requires new networking capabilities - especially when so many people are working and collaborating away from the traditional workplace.
+The accelerated use of cloud-based apps and tools as well as the upward trajectory of digital transformation requires new networking capabilities - especially when so many people are working and collaborating away from the traditional workplace.

-The underlying connectivity you use is becoming less important.
-So long as it's reliable and enables your people to securely access the apps and data they need to work.
-Wherever they are and whatever device they're on.
-What remains critical is a continued focus on security.
+It's becoming less and less important precisely what underlying connectivity you use.
+So long as it's reliable and enables your people to securely access the apps and data they need to work, wherever they are and whatever device they're on.
+What has remained important is a continued focus on security.

 By putting the right tools in people's hands, we can protect organisations from cybercrime and enable employees to challenge what's possible and achieve more safely and securely, wherever they choose to work from.

-Security is an area where there can never be compromises.
-It is very important to understand your network security options.
-These are dependent on your starting point.
+Understanding what your network security options are is very much dependent on your starting point.
 You may be operating a traditional network.
 You may have moved to a more diverse blend of connectivity options like Ethernet, fibre and 5G combined.
 In most cases there will still be plenty of legacy connectivity you will need to move away from while retaining the level of security to keep your users, your organisation and your customers require to stay safe.